-Food is central to Parisian life, but the city’s best gourmet experiences aren’t just found in fine-dining restaurants and the boutiques of celebrity pâtissiers.
-These hand-picked spots will take you to neighbourhoods where graffiti-scrawled vans open their doors on market day to stack trestle tables with artichokes, garlic and heirloom tomatoes; to the blow-the-budget restaurants where locals really eat; to streets where you’ll find classic corner brasseries and crêperies alongside Syrian cafés and tiny udon joints.
+Food is central to Parisian life, but the best gourmet experiences aren’t just found in fine-dining restaurants and the boutiques of celebrity pâtissiers (pastry chefs).
+These hand-picked spots will place you in neighbourhoods with graffiti-scrawled vans that open their doors on market day to stack trestle tables with artichokes, garlic and heirloom tomatoes, blow-the-budget restaurants where locals really eat and streets where you’ll find classic corner brasseries and crêperies alongside Syrian cafes and tiny udon joints.
 Bon appétit!

-Business-chic boutique Hôtel de Nell has an unbeatable location for exploring the up-and-coming 9th and 10th arrondissements.
-At least one of your meals should be in the hotel restaurant, La Régalade Conservatoire, where the service might be fitting for a five-star but a perfectly executed three-course ‘bistronomie’ menu comes in at less than €50.
-A trip to Le Bel Ordinaire – part wine cave, part épicerie – is another must while you’re in town, as is the mezze at Daily Syrien.
+Business-chic boutique Hôtel de Nell has an unbeatable location for exploring the 9th and 10th arrondissements.
+At least one of your meals should be in the hotel restaurant, where the service might be fitting for a five-star establishment, but a perfectly executed three-course menu comes at a reasonable price.
+Having meze at Le Daily Syrien is another must while you’re in town.
 Time to spare?
-Take a walk to picturesque Rue des Martyrs for a quintessentially Parisian experience, and stop to pick up everything from organic cookie mixes at Marlette to fruit-laden pavlovas at La Meringaie.
+Take a walk to picturesque Rue des Martyrs for a quintessentially Parisian experience, and stop to pick up everything from organic cookie mixes at Marlette to fruit-laden pavlovas at La Meringaie Martyrs.